BestTimesToVisit.com Logo

 culture

-Respect local customs.
-Dress modestly when visiting churches or monasteries.
-Learn a few basic Greek phrases – locals appreciate the effort, and it can enhance your interactions.
+Respect local customs by dressing modestly when visiting churches or monasteries.
+Shoulder and knees should be covered.
+Also, learn a few basic Greek phrases – locals appreciate the effort, and it can enhance your interactions.

 food